Quasiregular mappings between equiregular SubRiemannian manifolds: Introduction

-From then on, the study of quasiconformal/quasiregular mappings in non-smooth settings has received increasing interests.
-Heinonen and Rickman~\cite{hr02} studies the so-called mappings of bounded length distortion (BLD), which form a proper subclass of quasiregular mappings, between generalized manifolds of certain type.
-Onninen and Rajala~\cite{or09} have developed a basic theory of quasiregular maps from Euclidean domains to generalized manifolds with restricted topology and locally controlled geometry; see also~\cite{bfp12,flp14,g14,gw14,v07,w12proc,w14,w12} for the latest development of the theory in various non-smooth settings.
-In particular, Williams~\cite{w12} proved the equivalence of all the three definitions of quasiregularity in the setting of metric spaces of locally bounded geometry.
-Let us point out that Riemannian manifolds and Carnot groups are typical examples of spaces of locally bounded geometry.
+Along with the development of quasiconformal mappings, the theory of quasiregular mappings also received great interest in nonsmooth spaces.
+The study of quasiregular mappings between equiregular subRiemannian manifolds was initiated by Heinonen and Holopainen~\cite{hh97}, where the authors developed the theory of quasiregular mappings between Carnot groups from an analytic point of view.
+In the special setting of Heisenberg groups, Dairbekov~\cite{d99,d00} enhanced the results of Heinonen and Holopainen by considering quasiregular mappings under natural Sobolev regularity assumptions.
+There are also successful development of the theory in the setting of other Carnot groups by Vodopyanov~\cite{v07}.
+In the setting of generalized manifolds with restricted topology and controlled geometry, Heinonen and Rickman~\cite{hr02} studies the so-called mappings of bounded length distortion (BLD), which form a proper subclass of quasiregular mappings.
+This theory has been successfully applied in the geometric parametrization problem by Heinonen and Sullivan \cite{hs02}; see also~\cite{t98,bkr07,bfp12,flp14,g14,v07,w12proc,w14,gw14,gw16-paris,gw16,kmx21} for the latest development of the theory in various non-smooth settings.
+In particular, the quantitative equivalences of all the three definitions of quasiregularity in the setting of metric spaces with locally bounded geometry has been established in~\cite{gw16}.
+Note that Riemannian manifolds and Carnot groups are typical examples of metric spaces with locally bounded geometry.